-- Stay in the kitchen while you are frying, grilling, or broiling food. - Turn off the stove, if you leave the kitchen for even a short period of time. - If you are simmering, baking, roasting, or boiling food, check it regularly, remain in the home while food is cooking, and use a timer to remind you that you are cooking. - Keep anything that can catch fire away from your stove, i.e. oven mitts, wooden utensils, food packaging, towels or curtains. - Should a grease fire occur: - NEVER use water to extinguish it! - Get out and stay out!
-Once you're safely out of the house, call 911.
+- Be on alert!
+If you are sleepy or have consumed alcohol don't use the stove or stovetop. - Stay in the kitchen while you are frying, grilling, boiling, or broiling food. - Turn off the stove, if you leave the kitchen for even a short period of time. - If you are simmering, baking, or roasting food, check it regularly, remain in the home while food is cooking, and use a timer to remind you that you are cooking. - Keep anything that can catch fire away from your stove, i.e. oven mitts, wooden utensils, food packaging, towels, or curtains. - Have a 3 foot "Kid-free zone" around the stove and areas where hot food or drink are being prepared.